 Vitiligo affects up to 2% of the population.

-Etiology is unclear, but melanocytes are lacking in affected areas.
+Etiology of vitiligo is unclear, but melanocytes are lacking in affected areas.
 Proposed mechanisms include autoimmune destruction of melanocytes, reduced survival of melanocytes, and primary melanocyte defects.

 Occasionally, vitiligo occurs after a direct physical injury to the skin (eg, as a response to sunburn).
 Patients may associate the onset of vitiligo with emotional stress.